Veronicella cubensis: Description

 The slug varies widely in color, from almost white or albino, olive tan, to dark brown.
 Usually, a pale line runs down the center of its back.
 Dark spots may be apparent on the back or will form two bands running along its sides.
 However, identifying this slug is best done with a combination of dissection and molecular systematics.

 Distribution

-The slug is native to Cuba but has been spread outside of its range, where it can be considered and invasive pest.
+The slug is native to Cuba but has been spread outside of its range, where it can be considered an invasive pest.

 It's introduced range includes the Caribbean, parts of Micronesia, America Samoa, and the US, particularly Hawaii.
 Incidents of the slug occur in California, Louisiana, and Florida as well.

 V. cubensis is established in the US and considered to represent a potentially serious threat as a pest, an invasive species which may negatively affect agriculture, natural ecosystems, human health and commerce.
 It has been suggested that this species be given top national quarantine significance in the USA.

-It was found in Basra, Iraq for the first time on 2024/5/3.